decalage2/awesome-security-hardening/README.md

 # Books

+# Educational Websites
+- [pwn.guide](https://pwn.guide) - A cybersecurity learning website with tutorials, ranging from web to radio frequency hacking, forensics...
+- [HTB Academy](https://academy.hackthebox.com/) - An educational website, with a lot of labs & other interactive content.
+- [TryHackMe](https://tryhackme.com/) - A website with interactive Linux sandboxes & tutorials, mostly talking about Linux commands and web hacking.
+Recommended for beginners.

 # Other Awesome Lists

 - [Awesome Cybersecurity Blue Team](https://github.com/fabacab/awesome-cybersecurity-blueteam) - A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.